merce-fra/reqkit/README.md

 ## Installation
 This program is written partly in OCaml and in Python, and works on Linux.

-All requirements can be installed and compiled by running
+On a x86_64 system under Ubuntu 20.04 or 22.04, all requirements listed below can be installed by

-        ./scripts/install.sh
+        cd scripts

-assuming opam and pip3 installed.
+        ./install.sh

 Python (>=3.10) requirements are as follows:
 - timeout-decorator